acbart/python-sneks/README.md

 - [documentation](documentation): Formal documents to outline the course design, prepared during the 2017 summer Design and Develop workshop.
 - [materials](materials): Additional guides, reference materials, announcements, and other materials that support the course at large.
 - [tools](tools): Python, JS, and VBS scripts used to manage materials; particularly, to synchronize materials onto Canvas.

+# The Canvas Site

+The materials here are destined for a Canvas site.
+Materials are synchronized using Waltz.

+You can visit the Canvas site here: [CANVAS_URL](CANVAS_URL)